List of airliner shootdown incidents: 1988: Iran Air Flight 655

 Iran Air Flight 655 was a commercial flight operated by Iran Air that regularly flew from Bandar Abbas, Iran to Dubai, UAE.
 On 3 July 1988 the aircraft was shot down by the U.S. Navy guided missile cruiser USS Vincennes which fired a RIM-66 Standard surface-to-air missile.
 The airplane was destroyed between Bandar Abbas and Dubai; all 290 passengers and crew died, including 66 children.
 USS Vincennes was in Iranian waters at the time of the attack.
-IR655, an Airbus A300 on an ascending flight path, was mistaken by Vincennes as a descending Iranian Grumman F-14 Tomcat.
+IR655, an Airbus A300 on an ascending flight path, was allegedly mistaken by Vincennes as a descending Iranian Grumman F-14 Tomcat.

-1988: Ariana Afghan Airlines Shootdown
+1988: Ariana Afghan Airlines shootdown

 On 19 November 1988, an Antonov An-26 operated by Ariana Afghan Airlines was flying from Kabul, Afghanistan to Jalalabad, Afghanistan when the pilot became lost due to a technical issue.
 The aircraft entered Pakistani airspace when the pilot asked for help from a nearby airport in Pakistan.
 It was subsequently shot down by ground fire from the Pakistan Air Force near Parachinar, Pakistan resulting in 30 deaths.
 Ministry of Defence of Pakistan claimed that the aircraft was shot down by ground fire when it entered Pakistani territory and failed to identify itself.